abylaw/asyncy-front-end/packages/microservice.guide/interface/README.md

 ## Docker Run / Exec

-Docker run/exec is a generic interface for communication.
-Simply passing data as shell arguments and getting output.
+Docker run/exec can be used as an interface for execution and communication by passing data as shell arguments and receiving output

 ```bash
 docker run --rm alpine echo 'Hello World'